jianxiangyu/LLM4NG/README.md

 > python LLM4NG.py --dataset cora --model_type Edge

 You can use the following commend to get node classifcation result;
+If you don't want to use the adjacency matrix you can set the parameter lam to -1.

 > python LLM4NG.py --dataset cora --model_type Node